kevinfrydmanesqd/ece-2020-fall-webtech/PROJECT.md

 * be unit tested with mocha and chai
 * use travis-ci
 * have the necessary project files (README, package.json, package-lock.json or yarn.lock; .gitignore, ts-config.json, ...) as shown in class
-* not have any file/dir in git that shouldn't be (node_modules, db files, ...)
+* not have any file/dir in git that shouldn't be (node_modules, .idea, ...)

 The project shall be written in typescript, css and ejs and nothing else.
 You are encouraged to use the tools presented in class.